ribbons/RemehaBoilerLogger/README.md

 Remeha Boiler Logger
 ====================

-This is an application I'm writing to log data from my Remeha Avanta Plus 28c boiler to syslog.
+This is an application I've written to log data from my Remeha Avanta Plus 28c boiler to syslog.
 I'm sharing it in the hope that it proves useful to anyone else (especially as the info online about the boiler is pretty sparse).